mjordan/islandora_workbench/README.md

 In the `create` and `create_from_files` tasks, a `rollback.yml` configuration file and a `rollback.csv` file in the format described in "Deleting nodes", below, are created so you can roll back (i.e., delete) all the nodes and accompanying media you just created.
 This configuration file runs a `delete` task.
 See the "Deleting nodes" section below for more information.

+To roll back all the nodes and media you just created, run `./workbench --config rollback.yml`.

 Note that the rollback configuration and CSV file overwrites older versions, so they only apply to the most recent `create` and `create_from_files` runs.

 ## Updating nodes